-A combination of dual Lyapunov analysis and properties of decentralized navigation function based controllers were used to check the stability properties of a class of decentralized controllers for navigation and collision avoidance in multi-agent systems.
+A combination of dual Lyapunov analysis and properties of decentralized navigation function based controllers were used to check the stability of a class of decentralized controllers for navigation and collision avoidance in multiagent systems.
 The derived results yield a less conservative condition which relates to the negativity of the sum of the minimum eigenvalues of the Hessian matrices at the critical points, instead of requiring each of the eigenvalue to be negative itself.
 This provides an improved characterization of the reachable set of this certain class of decentralized navigation function based controllers, which is less conservative than the previous results for the same class of controllers.
+Future research involves applying the decentralized navigation functions' framework to the design of [18].